ParthSareen/parthsareen.github.io/content/posts/building-reliable-ai-agents.md

 ## Building a simple agent

 Here is a simple agent which uses a tool to search the web and then summarize the results:

+**Code: Complete web search agent** - a working example with comments showing initialization, the main loop, tool execution, and result handling.
+Main callout here is that the tool outputs are truncated to 2000 tokens for context window management.

 ```python
 # Define the goal